locessentials/eng401-business-english-us/unit3/week7/tranquality-spex-eng.md

 ## Translation Parameters

-The following list of parameters is adapted from [ASTM F2575: Standard Guide for Quality Assurance in Translation](The following list of parameters is adapted from ASTM F2575: Standard Guide for Quality Assurance in Translation.
-It contains 21 parameters that describe various aspects of translation projects.).
+The following list of parameters is adapted from [ASTM F2575: Standard Practice for Language Translation](https://store.astm.org/f2575-23e02.html).
 It contains 21 parameters that describe various aspects of translation projects.

 ## A. Linguistic work product parameters [1–13]